devonrojas/euler/README.md

 **Summary:**

-The objective was to create a simple program to demonstrate Euler's Method for a first-order ordinary differential equation.
-I created this using Python.
-The program takes user input for the initial x and y values, the step size, and the ending x value.
+The objective was to create a simple program to demonstrate Euler's Method for an ordinary differential equation.
+It was created using Python.

-It then follows the algorithm for Euler's method, as defined below:
+The program follows the algorithm for Euler's method, as defined below:
 ```
 Step 1: define f(x)
 Step 2: input initial values x and y